Georgia LLC (7-Steps Instructions): How to Form an LLC in Georgia?

 Using a DBA

-While you are choosing your LLC’s name, you might want to choose a DBA (doing business as) name as well.
+While you are choosing your LLC’s name, you might want to choose a DBA (doing business as – check out our full guide) name as well.
 A DBA is a name other than the registered name for your business.
 There are some good reasons for having a DBA.

 Having DBAs for a few different types of businesses can allow you to operate these businesses under one parent company.
 Doing this is cheaper than forming several LLCs.